Skip to main content

 6. New Directions (2000-25)

 2003 | For the second time in its history, the OCL receives a Minister’s Award for Innovation from the provincial Ministry of Citizenship, Culture and Recreation.
-The award recognizes OCL’s contribution to “Service Canada Oxford”, a federal project that explored how effectively libraries could provide government information and service to the public.
+The award recognizes OCL’s contribution to “Service Canada Oxford”, a federal project that explored how effectively libraries could provide government information service to the public.
 Having received the same training as government service personnel, OCL staff responded to 7,250 government inquiries over the project’s 27-month schedule.
 A Treasury Board report praised OCL staff for [going] the extra mile” as a standard of service.
 “Locations staffed by librarians bring a certain professionalism to the access centre,” it concluded.
 “As by the nature of their work, they are skilled in helping clients search for and find the information they need.”
-Although public libraries still provide access to all kinds of government information, the success of “Service Canada Oxford” ultimately inspired the federal government’s Service Canada help centres.
+Although public libraries still facilitate access to all kinds of government information, the success of “Service Canada Oxford” ultimately inspired the government’s Service Canada help centres.
 These centres are now common across the country and rarely far from a public library.

 2004 | In June, Chief Librarian Sam Coghlan leaves the OCL to become Chief Librarian of the Stratford Public Library.